Generalized $u$-Gibbs measures for $C^\infty$ diffeomorphisms: Introduction, main results, and key steps of proof

-\textbf{Remark:}\text{ } \begin{enumerate} \item By the aforementioned examples in dimension two, one can not expect to replace the lower bound $\frac{3k^2}{r-1}R(f)$ by $0$.
+\textbf{Remark:}\text{ } \begin{enumerate} \item We write $C^{r-1,1}$ (see definition in \textsection \ref{bddGeoSection}) for the case where $r\in \mathbb{N}$, and for simplicity we keep this assumption throughout the paper.
+However, for $r\notin \mathbb{N}$, the proof easily adapts by using $C^{\lfloor r\rfloor,r-\lfloor r\rfloor}$. \item By the aforementioned examples in dimension two, one can not expect to replace the lower bound $\frac{3k^2}{r-1}R(f)$ by $0$.
 However we do not claim that the lower bound in the above statement is sharp. \item The $C^r$ smoothness property together with the assumption\\ $\Vol([\lambda_k>\frac{3k^2}{r-1}R(f)])>0$ is used in \textsection \ref{posDensOfGeoTimes} to construct a disk with a positive density of {\em geometric times} on a subset of positive disk-volume, using Yomdin theory.
 Given such a disk, the construction of the G-$u$-Gibbs measure and its properties is done in \textsection \ref{constMu}, \textsection \ref{smoothCondSect}, and \textsection \ref{propOfMuSect}.
-All arguments in those sections assume only $f\in \mathrm{Diff}^{1+}(\mathbf{M})$. \item In \textsection \ref{SVCSect}, by using the construction of the SRB measure from the previous sections we show in addition that $\Vol$-a.e $x\in [\lambda_k>\frac{3k^2}{r-1}R(f)]\cap [\varkappa^-_{k+1}>\chi ]$ lies in the basin of a $\min\{\chi, \frac{3k^2}{r-1}R(f)\}$-hyperbolic SRB measure.
+All arguments in those sections assume only $f\in \mathrm{Diff}^{1+}(\mathbf{M})$. \item In \textsection \ref{SVCSect}, by using the construction of the SRB measure from the previous sections we show in addition that $\Vol$-a.e. $x\in [\lambda_k>\frac{3k^2}{r-1}R(f)]\cap [\varkappa^-_{k+1}>\chi ]$ lies in the basin of a $\min\{\chi, \frac{3k^2}{r-1}R(f)\}$-hyperbolic SRB measure.
 The proofs in this section assumes only $C^{1+}$ regularity as well.
-In addition, $\Vol$-a.e $x\in [\lambda_{d-1}>\frac{3k^2}{r-1}R(f)]$ lies in the basin of a hyperbolic SRB measure. \end{enumerate}
+In addition, $\Vol$-a.e. $x\in [\lambda_{d-1}>\frac{3k^2}{r-1}R(f)]$ lies in the basin of a hyperbolic SRB measure. \end{enumerate}